 This guide will give you the information you need to handle this situation with confidence.
 So, let’s get started.

 Let’s delve into the next steps in dealing with UKSL.
 With a bit of forward planning and a cool head, you could be able to beat them at their own game as well.

 Check your letters

-Carefully read the letter from UKSL debt, and check who they are collecting the amount on behalf of.
+Debt collection agencies buy billions of debt annually at rock bottom prices, at an average of 10p to £1!
+2. So, you should first carefully read the letter from UKSL debt, and check who they are collecting the amount on behalf of.

-Then go through your own correspondence and cross-reference the sums on each letter.
+Then, go through your own correspondence and cross-reference the sums on each letter.
 If they have made mistakes with the sums they say you owe, you may not have to pay them.

 Prove the debt